davidmnelson/scripts/mobileconfigscripts/README.md

 # License

 GPL.
-Use it for whatever you want but if you distribute changes outside your home/organization please make them available to everyone.
+Use however you want but if you distribute changes outside your home/organization please make them available to everyone.